How to find the holonomy algebra of a Lorentzian manifold: Riemannian holonomy algebras

 The results that we review in this section are the major achievements of the holonomy theory, they can be found e.g. in \cite{Besse,Joyce07}.

-Possible connected irreducible holonomy groups (i.e. possible irreducible holonomy algebras) of not locally symmetric Riemannian manifolds classified Berger in \cite{Ber}.
-Later it was proved that all these algebras can be realized as the holonomy algebras of Riemannian manifolds \cite{Bryant1}.
+We will need them in Section \ref{secorthpart}.

 The holonomy algebra of a locally symmetric Riemannian space $(M,g)$ at a point $x$ coincides with $\{R_x(X,Y)|X,Y\in T_xM\}$.
-Locally $(M,g)$ is isometric to a simply connected symmetric space $H/G$, where $H$ is the group of transvections of that space; the holonomy group of that space coincides with the isotropy representation of the stabilizer $H$ of a point.
-The list of indecomposable simply connected Riemannian spaces can be found e.g. in \cite{Besse}.
+Locally $(M,g)$ is isometric to a symmetric space $H/G$, where $H$ is the group of transvections of that space; the holonomy group of that space coincides with the isotropy representation of the stabilizer $H$ of a point.
+The list of indecomposable Riemannian spaces can be found e.g. in \cite{Besse}.

-Here we list irreducible holonomy algebras of not locally symmetric Riemannian manifolds and we give the description of the corresponding geometries including the Einstein condition and parallel forms (we do not include trivial parallel forms i.e. constant function and the volume form on an orientable manifold):
+Here we list irreducible holonomy algebras of not locally symmetric Riemannian manifolds and we give the description of the corresponding geometries (on a simply connected manifold) including the Einstein condition and parallel forms (we do not include trivial parallel forms i.e. constant function and the volume form on an orientable manifold):